hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 }
 ```

-This ensures that all messages published to a topic under `temperature/` must conform to the Protobuf specification.
+This ensures that all messages published to a topic under `temperature/` must conform to the provided Protobuf specification for temperature data.

-The `$validationResult` substitution in the log message means that the exact cause of the failure will be logged.
+The `$validationResult` string substitution in the log message means that the exact cause of the failure will be logged.

 To upload `temperature-policy.json` to the broker, run the following command:
 ```bash